COSC-499-W2025/capstone-project-team-19/docs/API.md

 - **Edit Portfolio**
     - **Endpoint**: `POST /portfolio/edit`
-    - **Description**: Edits portfolio wording for a specific project.
+    - **Description**: Edits portfolio wording or skill highlighting for a specific project.
 Changes can be scoped to the portfolio only or applied globally (affecting all resumes and the portfolio).
-Edits are stored as overrides in `project_summaries.summary_json` — no portfolio snapshot table is needed.
+Edits are stored as overrides in `project_summaries.summary_json` and skill preferences are stored per project — no portfolio snapshot table is needed.
 Returns the updated portfolio view.
     - **Auth: Bearer** means this header is required: `Authorization: Bearer <access_token>`
     - **Request Body**: Uses `PortfolioEditRequestDTO`
         ```json